brianstorti/brianstorti.github.io/_posts/2015-10-25-getting-started-with-plug-elixir.md

 defmodule MyPipeline do
   # We use Plug.Builder to have access to the plug/2 macro.
   # This macro can receive a function or a module plug and an
-  # optional parameter, that will be passed unchanged to the
+  # optional parameter that will be passed unchanged to the
   # given plug.
   use Plug.Builder